syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ![Trackball templte support for Trackball in WinUI Chart](Trackball_images/WinUI_chart_trackball_label_template.png)

-### Applying Series Interior
+### Applying series interior

-Interior color of the series is applied to the series label by setting [UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_UseSeriesPalette) to true as shown in the following code snippet.
+The interior color of the series is applied to the series label by setting [UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_UseSeriesPalette) to true, as shown in the following code sample.

 {% tabs %}